ZRAM Concept and Principles

 Memory Capacity Expansion

 The most significant advantage of ZRAM is the ability to effectively increase available memory without physical RAM expansion.
 In environments with a lot of text data, it can achieve compression ratios of up to 4:1, with an average of about 2:1.
-This means that on an 8GB RAM system, you can effectively experience the equivalent of 12-16GB of memory.
+This means that on an 8GB RAM system, you can effectively experience the equivalent of 12-16GB of memory, allowing you to improve system performance without additional hardware investment.

 Improved System Responsiveness

 Disk-based swap is slow to access, significantly degrading system responsiveness.
-ZRAM, on the other hand, operates within RAM, allowing data access hundreds of times faster than disk swap.
+HDDs in particular incur delays of tens of milliseconds.
+ZRAM, on the other hand, operates within RAM, allowing data access hundreds of times faster than disk swap with only microsecond-level latency.
 This greatly helps maintain system responsiveness even in low-memory situations.
-It is particularly effective in low-specification systems or environments with limited memory.
+It is particularly effective in low-specification systems, environments with limited memory, and when running memory-intensive applications such as web browsers or IDEs.

 Extended Disk Lifespan

 Storage devices like SSDs have limited write cycles, and excessive swap usage can shorten disk lifespan.
+Typical SSDs have a lifespan of tens to hundreds of TBW (Terabytes Written), and excessive swap usage is a major cause of reduced lifespan.
 ZRAM reduces disk-based swap usage, effectively extending the life of storage devices.
-This benefit is particularly important in embedded systems or when using budget SSDs.
+This benefit is particularly important in embedded systems, environments using budget SSDs, and 24/7 operating systems such as servers.

 Power Efficiency

 For mobile devices or laptops, increased disk I/O leads to higher power consumption.
+HDDs in particular consume significant power due to physical head movement and platter rotation, while SSDs also consume consistent power during write operations.
 ZRAM helps extend battery life by reducing disk access.
-Although it uses CPU for compression/decompression, the benefits from reduced disk I/O operations result in overall improved power efficiency.
+Although it uses CPU for compression and decompression, modern processors have efficient compression instructions and low CPU power consumption.
+The disk I/O reduction benefits are much greater, resulting in overall improved power efficiency.

 Easy Installation and Usage in Ubuntu 24.04

 In Ubuntu 24.04, installing and using ZRAM is very straightforward.
-With just a single command, it can be automatically configured and immediately used:
+The Ubuntu development team provides a pre-configured package for general users, so you can install it with just a single command without complex kernel module configuration or script writing.
+It can be automatically configured and immediately used.

 sudo apt install zram-config

 By installing the zram-config package with this command, the system automatically sets up and activates ZRAM.
-It is applied immediately without requiring a reboot or additional configuration.
+It registers a systemd service to start automatically at boot and applies optimal default settings.
+You can experience the effects immediately without requiring a reboot or additional configuration.

 Default Configuration

-When you install the zram-config package in Ubuntu 24.04, the following default settings are automatically applied:
+When you install the zram-config package in Ubuntu 24.04, the following default settings are automatically applied.
+These settings are optimized values determined by the Ubuntu development team through various tests and benchmarks.

-• Swap priority is set to 100 (prioritized over disk swap)
+• Swap priority is set to 100 to prioritize it over disk swap (default priority -2)

-These default settings are suitable for most users and provide immediate performance improvements without any additional adjustments.
+These default settings are suitable for most users and provide immediate performance improvements in typical desktop workloads without any additional adjustments.

 Verifying Installation